vectorgrp/sil-kit/docs/usage/demos.rst

             |SystemController| LinSlave LinMaster
    *  -  Notes
       -  | \- The LIN demo can only run in a synchronized mode.
-         | \- Both Master and Slave sleep for 500 millisecond per simulation task to slow down execution.
+         | \- Both Master and Slave sleep for 500 milliseconds per simulation step to slow down execution.

 FlexRay Demo